mauriciojost/mauriciojost.github.io/_posts/2017-10-16-howto-post-and-presentation.markdown

 # Post or slides?

 Presentations are great.
 Blogs too.

-Which one do I dedicate my time to?
+Which one should do I dedicate my time to?

 <!--slide-next-->

-Why choosing?
-Write **both at once**!
+No need to choose, you can do **both at once**!

 <!--slide-next-->